Kingsley Eguakun: Professional career

+Detroit Lions

 On April 29, 2024, Eguakun signed as an undrafted free agent with the Detroit Lions.
 He was waived on August 27, and re-signed to the practice squad.
 Eguakun signed a reserve/future contract with Detroit on January 20, 2025.

 On October 11, 2025, Eguakun was waived by the Lions and re-signed to the practice squad three days later.
+He was elevated to the active roster for Weeks 16 and 17 for his first career starts at center.

+Cleveland Browns

+On December 31, 2025, Eguakun was signed by the Cleveland Browns off of the Lions' practice squad.

+On August 30, 2026, Eguakan was waived by the Browns as part of final roster cuts.

+New York Giants

+On September 1, 2026, Eguakan signed to the New York Giants practice squad, reuniting him with his former offensive line coach, Mike Bloomgren.
+On September 22, 2026, Eguakan was released.